laloCodesCode/CSC340_AssignmentFour/README.md

 # CSC340 Assignment Four - CRUD API
+# CSC340 Assignment Five - MVC App

 ## Description
 CRUD API for homeowork purposes
+*Update for Assignment 5: scroll to "updated URL" Section for the endpoint to use the MVC App*

 ## Installation (Use terminal(Mac/Linux) Use gitbash or gitGUI(Windows))
 - Copy the link for the repo from GitHub.